 ← Back to Blog

-Sunday I made chicken and pineapple fried rice because the apartment had a fresh pineapple Aunt Linda had sent as part of the same birthday gift basket and Dustin had requested the dish specifically — he’d eaten a version at a Memphis Hawaiian-Chinese fusion restaurant called Honu Kitchen back in college and had been wanting me to recreate it.
-The Hawaiian-Chinese fusion is a specific regional style that lives in Hawaiian-American communities across the southern United States and that combines Cantonese stir-fry technique with Hawaiian fruit-and-pork ingredients.
+Sunday I made chicken and pineapple fried rice because the apartment had a pineapple Aunt Linda had sent up with the crib shipment and Dustin had requested the dish specifically — he had eaten a version at a Memphis Hawaiian-Chinese fusion place at his cousin Joelle’s in 2019 and wanted me to recreate it.
+The dish is a fried rice with caramelized pineapple chunks folded in alongside the chicken and the standard fried-rice aromatics.

 Chicken and Pineapple Fried Rice